jribbens/json-wrangler/README.md

 ## Features

+* It should automatically detect JSON files and handle them.
+If it fails to automatically detect a JSON file (almost certainly because the web server misidentified it) then you can click on the Extensions icon and choose "JSON Wrangler" to manually trigger the extension.
-* If property names or strings are valid URLs then they will be made clickable.
+* If strings (including property names) are valid URLs then they will be made clickable.
 * You can toggle arrays and objects open or closed by clicking on the arrows.
 When they are toggled closed the number of entries in the array or object are displayed.
 * Hovering over an item shows the JOSNPath to that item as a tooltip.
 * You can right-click on an item and the context menu offers options to copy the property name, the value, or the JSONPath to the clipboard.